Generic Name: dexamethasone (DEX-ah-METH-ah-sone)

 - To use Maxidex suspension in the eye, first, wash your hands.
-Using your index finger, pull the lower eyelid away from your eye to form a pouch.
-Squeeze a thin strip of ointment into the pouch.
-After using Maxidex suspension, gently close your eyes for 1 to 2 minutes.
+Tilt your head back.
+Using your index finger, pull the lower eyelid away from the eye to form a pouch.
+Drop the medicine into the pouch and gently close your eyes.
+Immediately use your finger to apply pressure to the inside corner of the eyelid for 1 to 2 minutes.
+Do not blink.
+Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.
-Wipe the applicator tip with a clean, dry tissue.

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.